Every moment only happen once in our lifetime, treasure it and capture it.

 How did I start with film photography?

-Back when I was a student in Sydney, Australia, I watched the Japanese drama called “Hard to say I love you”.
-In the first episode, Nagayama Eita appeared in front of a vintage camera shop staring at a Leica M3.
+Back when I was studying in university, I watched a Japanese drama called “Hard to say I love you”.
+In the first episode, Nagayama Eita appeared in front of a vintage camera shop staring at a Leica M7.
 At that time, I had no idea about the Leica rangefinder cameras and how it works; however, the shutter sound and Eita’s expression when he was using the camera fascinated me.
-Immediately after some online research, I and sold all of my DSLR cameras and bought my first Leica M6 camera with the “bokeh king” Summicron 35mm f2 IV pre-asph (one of the best Leica lenses to start with).
-In 2010, my film photography journey offically began.
+Immediately after some online research, I and sold all of my DSLR cameras and bought my first Leica M6 camera and a Summicron 35mm f2 IV pre-asph (one of the best Leica lenses to start with).
+In 2010, my film photography journey officially began.

 What camera gears do I use?

 I mainly shoot with my Leica rangefinder camera and I love using the 35mm lens for street photography; it is a black repainted M2 that I have been using for the past 4 years.
-My daily routine is to pair it with a Summicron 35mm f2 v1 8elements, which is known as “八枚玉” in Japanese.
 I also shoot with my Summilux 35mm 1.4 ASPH FLE lens, and the Noctilux at night.
 Although I have used the medium format, I find that the 135 film suits me best.